Great news – you found us! We’re excited to be participating in the BMC’s #FindYourAdventure campaign and keen to welcome you to our club.

 If you’ve top-roped or lead climbed indoors and wish to start climbing outdoors, a great way is to learn how to setup the ropes on a Nuts4Climbing ‘Indoors-to-Out’ course.
 This will kick-start your route to becoming a proficient club climber.

 There are many differences when climbing on real rock, especially sandstone, and you shouldn’t expect to climb at the same grade straightaway.
 Many people aspire to learn how to ‘Trad’ climb as it opens up a huge range of routes on sea-cliffs and mountains.
-Instead of clipping pre-placed bolts like in Sport Climbing, Trad Climbing involves placing protection (aka gear) yourself and more complex rope work.
+Instead of clipping in-situ bolts like in Sport Climbing, Trad Climbing involves placing protection (aka gear) yourself and more complex rope work.
 Some people ‘learn to lead’ on a course with a qualified Mountaineering & Climbing Instructor (MCI) whilst others prefer the ‘apprenticeship’ approach of seconding experienced friends and reading books & online materials.
 The club sometimes organises ‘learn to lead’ weekends, run either by instructors or members.